ebarcott-aerospike/ako-doc-dev/docs/Monitoring.md

 kubectl port-forward service/aerospike-monitoring-stack-grafana 3000:80
 ```

-Open `localhost:3000` in browser, and login to Grafana as `admin`/`admin`.
+Open a browser window and go to `localhost:3000`.
+Log into Grafana with username `admin` and password `admin`.

-Import dashboards from [Aerospike Monitoring GitHub Repo](https://github.com/aerospike/aerospike-monitoring/tree/master/config/grafana/dashboards) to view the metrics.
+To view the metrics, we recommend you import dashboards from the [Aerospike Monitoring GitHub Repo](https://github.com/aerospike/aerospike-monitoring/tree/master/config/grafana/dashboards).